-- The cost of diet food. - Cosmetic surgery, unless it was necessary to improve a deformity related to a congenital abnormality, an injury from an accident or trauma, or a disfiguring disease. - Life insurance or income protection policies. - The Medicare tax on your wages and tips, or the Medicare tax paid as part of the self-employment tax or household employment taxes. - Nursing care for a healthy baby. - Illegal operations or drugs. - Imported drugs not approved by the U.S. Food and Drug Administration (FDA).
-This includes foreign-made versions of U.S.-approved drugs manufactured without FDA approval. - Nonprescription medicines other than insulin (including nicotine gum and certain nicotine patches). - Travel your doctor told you to take for rest or a change. - Funeral, burial, or cremation costs.
+- · The cost of diet food - Cosmetic surgery, unless it was necessary to improve a deformity related to a congenital abnormality, an injury from an accident or trauma, or a disfiguring disease - Life insurance or income protection policies - The Medicare tax on your wages and tips, or the Medicare tax paid as part of the self-employment tax or household employment taxes - · Nursing care for a healthy baby - Illegal operations or drugs - Imported drugs not approved by the U.S. Food and Drug Administration (FDA).
+This includes foreign-made versions of U.S.-approved drugs manufactured without FDA approval - · Nonprescription medicines other than insulin (including nicotine gum and certain nicotine patches) - Travel your doctor told you to take for rest or a change - Funeral, burial, or cremation costs

 Whose medical and dental expenses can you include?
-You can include medical and dental bills you paid in 2019 for anyone who was one of the following either when the services were provided or when you paid for them.
+You can include medical and dental bills you paid in 2022 for any of these individuals, either when the services were provided or when you paid for them.

-- Yourself and your spouse. - All dependents you claim on your return. - Your child whom you do not claim as a dependent because of the rules for children of divorced or separated parents. - Any person you could have claimed as a dependent on your return unless that person received \$4,250 or more of gross income or filed a joint return. - Any person you could have claimed as a dependent except that you, or your spouse if filing jointly, can be claimed as a dependent on someone else's 2019 return.
+- Yourself and your spouse - All dependents you claim on your return - · Your child whom you do not claim as a dependent because of the rules for children of divorced or separated parents - Any person you could have claimed as a dependent on your return unless that person received \$4,450 or more of gross income or filed a joint return - Any person you could have claimed as a dependent except that you, or your spouse if filing jointly, can be claimed as a dependent on someone else's 2022 return

 Reimbursements.
 If your insurance company paid the provider directly for part of your expenses, and you paid only the amount that remained, include on line 1 only the amount you paid.
-If you received a reimbursement in 2019 for medical or dental expenses you paid in 2019, reduce your 2019 expenses by this amount.
-If you received a reimbursement in 2019 for prior year medical or dental expenses, do not reduce your 2019 expenses by this amount.
+If you received a reimbursement in 2022 for medical or dental expenses you paid in 2022, reduce your 2022 expenses by this amount.
+If you received a reimbursement in 2022 for prior year medical or dental expenses, do not reduce your 2022 expenses by this amount.

 Cafeteria plans.
 You cannot deduct amounts that were already excluded from your income.
-Do not include on line 1 insurance premiums paid by an employer-sponsored health insurance plan (cafeteria plan) unless the premiums are included in box 1 of your Form(s) W-2.
-Also, do not include any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Form(s) W-2.
+Do not include on line 1 insurance premiums paid by an employer-sponsored health insurance plan (cafeteria plan) unless the premiums are included in box 1 of your Forms W-2.
+Also, do not include any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Forms W-2.